What Can Be Used To Douse A Fire

 Safety Precautions

-When attempting to extinguish a fire, it is essential to prioritize safety and take appropriate precautions.
+When attempting to extinguish a fire, Make sure you prioritize safety and take appropriate precautions.
+It matters.

 • Assess the Situation: Before attempting to extinguish a fire, assess the size and type of fire, as well as any potential hazards.
 If the fire is too large or spreading rapidly, evacuate the area and call the fire department immediately.